sly-sloth/micrograd-adjusted/README.md

 # micrograd-adjusted
-Repo based on Karpathy's micrograd library with certain tweaks.
+Repo based on Andrej Karpathy's micrograd library with certain tweaks.

 ### Additional Features
 Graph functionality which allows to vizualise the constructed MLP as a digraph using Graphviz.